fortrabbit/help/docs/ssh-keys.md

 ## Save your public SSH keys with your fortrabbit Account

-After you have set up Git and created your local SSH key and stored it on the correct place, you'll need to tell fortrabbit about that.
+After you have set up Git and created your local SSH key and stored it in the correct place, you'll need to tell fortrabbit about that.
 Navigate to:

 * Dashboard > Your Account > Access methods > Add a new SSH key